How does ECT Therapy work? The Science Behind Therapy?

 This method involves placing electrodes on both sides of the head.
 This method is generally considered more effective in treating severe mental health conditions, as it stimulates a larger area of the brain.
 It tends to be more effective but also has a higher risk of side effects, particularly memory problems.

-Medications like antidepressants, mood stabilisers, or antipsychotics can be used in conjunction with ECT.
+A few medications such as antidepressants, mood stabilisers, or antipsychotics can be used in conjunction with ECT.
 Talk therapy or psychotherapy can provide valuable support and coping strategies.

 Some of the key benefits of ECT Therapy include: